 Khe Sanh Combat Base (A.K.A Ta Con Airport) was built in 1962 and used from 1962 to 1975.
 In 1968, it was abandoned until the US army reactivated it in 1971 and abandoned it again in early April of the same year.
 Later on, it was taken over by the People’s Army of Vietnam.
 The combat base has played a very important role in history.
 It’s near the DMZ (Vietnamese Demilitarized Zone) and General Westmoreland, a famous U.S army general, thought that Northern Vietnam was planning a huge attack (like the Dien Bien Phu with the French)…instead they were planning the Tet offensive.

-Because the museum closes at 5 PM and we were there at 4 PM, we didn’t have much time to explore every corner of the combat base.
+Because the museum closes at 5 PM and we arrived at 4 PM, we didn’t have much time to explore every corner of the combat base.
 Though we saw the museum, the restored bunker, and even touched the abandoned huge helicopter, we felt that we had seen enough.
 Get there early if you want to have more time wandering around and taking in the history.

 Other Important Things to See